PennyLaneAI/pennylane/doc/code/qml_hf.rst

 The HF solver computes the integrals over basis functions, constructs the relevant matrices, and performs self-consistent-field iterations to obtain a set of optimized molecular orbital coefficients.
-These coefficients and the computed integrals over basis functions are used to construct the one- and two-body electron integrals in the molecular orbital basis which can be used to generate a differentiable second-quantized Hamiltonian in the fermionic and qubit basis.
+These coefficients and the computed integrals over basis functions are used to construct the one- and two-body electron integrals in the molecular orbital basis, which can be used to generate a differentiable second-quantized Hamiltonian in the fermionic and qubit basis.

 The following code shows the construction of the Hamiltonian for the hydrogen molecule where the